rec/safer/README.rst

     ARGUMENTS

     The arguments mean the same as for built-in ``open()``, except these:

-      follow_symlinks:
-        If true, overwrite the file pointed to and not the symlink

       make_parents:
         If true, create the parent directory of the file if it doesn't exist